open-component-model/ocm/docs/ocm/model.md

 use the resource `IMAGE` in component version `B:1.0.0` when evaluated in the context of component version `A:1.0.0`.

-This way any content related tool can interact with the Open Component Model, by identifying resources and finally access resources described by the component model which is agnostic of the evaluation context of the component version.
+This way any content-related tool can interact with the Open Component Model, by identifying resources and finally access resources described by the component model.

+This kind of relative access description is location-agnostic, meaning, independent of the [repository context](#repository-contexts) used to access the initial component version and resource.
+The stored description, only includes identities provided by the model.
+They can then be evaluated in a dedicated repository context to finally achieve the artefact content (or location) in the actually used environment (for example, after transportation into a fenced repository environment).

 Depending on the transport history of the component version, always the correct resource location valid for the actual environment is used.

-##### Repository Contexts

-A *Repository Context* describes the access to an [OCM Repository](#repositories).

-This access is described by a [formal and typed specification](../names/repositorytypes.md)

-A [component descriptor](#component-descriptor) may contain information about the transport history by keeping a list of repository contexts.
-It should at least describe the last repository context for a remotely accessible OCM repository it was transported into.

 #### Signatures